The Bunyas

-The Bunyas is a heritage-listed residence and former church missionary and scout headquarters at 5 Rogers Avenue, Haberfield, Inner West Council, Sydney, New South Wales, Australia.
+The Bunyas is a heritage-listed residence and former church missionary and scout headquarters at 5 Rogers Avenue, Haberfield, New South Wales, a suburb of Sydney, Australia.
 It was designed by John Spencer-Stansfield and built from 1900 to 1907.
 It is also known as Stanton Residence.
 It was added to the New South Wales State Heritage Register on 2 April 1999.